 - you reside in Canada (or if you are on an international internship or you are a reservist deployed abroad);

-- at least 6 months have passed since you completed your apprenticeship; and
+- at least 6 months have passed since you ended your apprenticeship; and

 - you are up to date on your loan payments.

-If you have a permanent disability, you may qualify for RAP-PD if:
+If you have a permanent disability, or a persistent or prolonged disability, you may qualify for RAP-D if:

-- your permanent disability has been assessed and recognized by the Canada Student Loans Program; and
+- your permanent disability or persistent or prolonged disability, has been assessed and recognized by the Canada Student Financial Assistance Program; and

 - you are eligible for the Repayment Assistance Plan.